Fall 2018 Registration Information

 - Psyc 410.
 Psychology of the Workplace

 The prerequisites for all capstone courses are two courses from the Social Science Content core and two courses from the Natural Science Content core.
 Overrides are routinely given for these courses, if space is available, for students who are completing their final semester of coursework for graduation.
-Submit an override request if you are in that situation.
+Email email@example.com if you are having trouble registering for your final semester coursework.